grexor/scanRBP/README.md

 `$ pip install scanRBP`

+On first use, scanRBP automatically downloads its PWM database (mCross eCLIP + CISBP-RNA, ~6 MB) to `~/scanRBP_data`.
+To store it somewhere else instead:

+`$ scanRBP config /path/to/data_folder`

 ### Quick Start

 Super quick example:

 ```
-# taking a random sequence, will produce binding scores and a heatmap
+# taking a sequence given directly on the command line, will produce binding scores and a heatmap
-# output: example1_PWM.tab # file with log-odds vectors for all proteins for the given command line sequence
+# output: example1.tab.gz  # log-odds score matrix (proteins x positions) for the given sequence
-# output: example1.png/pdf # heatmap image with clustering of protein binding vectors
+# output: example1.png/pdf # heatmap image with hierarchical clustering of protein binding vectors
 ./scanRBP AAAGCGGCGACTTATTATATCCCCATATATTATATCTTCTTCTCTTATATATAAACCAGAGATAGATGTGTGTGGTGG example1 -heatmap example1

-# instead of taking one single sequence, the input can be a fasta file with multiple sequences
+# instead of a single sequence, the input can be a FASTA file with multiple sequences
+# (one heatmap/matrix is produced per sequence, named after its FASTA id)
 ./scanRBP data.fasta
 ```